- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

-Veterinarians and environmental agencies across the country are warning dog parents that some lakes and ponds contain algae toxic to dogs.
+Veterinarians, environmental groups, and news agencies continue to warn dog parents that some lakes and ponds contain algae toxic to dogs.
 If your dog is a swimmer, you’ll want to read on.

 Algae toxic to dogs go by a few names.
 Their true identity is cyanobacteria, which is a huge group (an entire biological kingdom) of single-cell photosynthetic organisms.
 They’re also called blue-green algae and sometimes referred to as phytoplankton (tiny plants floating in water).

-Eight types of cyanobacteria are responsible for most freshwater toxic blooms.
-Among those Microcystis, Anabaena, and Aphanizomenon seem to be the most toxic to dogs.
+Among the different types of cyanobacteria that are responsible for most freshwater toxic blooms, Microcystis, Dolichospermum (previously Anabaena), and Planktothrix are some of the most common.
 The toxins they produce are called cyanotoxins (literally blue-green toxins), and two types are of particular concern when it comes to dogs: microcystins and anatoxins.

 Believe it or not, there are other types of cyanobacteria that people commonly eat, including Spirulina and Arthospira.
 Most cyanobacteria aren’t dangerous, but some are quite literally deadly.